 museums, bars, rainbow

-flags,
+flags, cozy

-Amsterdam hotels, live shows, shops, parks etc.
+hotels and hostels, live shows, shops, parks etc.

 Heaven knows?